nabilahintaka/Web-Scraping-2/README.md

 At this stage, the processed data is saved to other data storage such as the PostgreSQL database.
 Follow these instructions:
 1. Create a PostgreSQL database according to the csv data that we have processed.
 Adjust the columns and data types to the existing data.
 2. If normalization is needed, then do normalization
-3. Input the csv data into the PostgreSQL database (you can use the method as in Graded Challenge 1).
+3. Input the csv data into the PostgreSQL database
 4. The load stage is carried out in the .sql file and run in pgadmin.